J4ninja/johntechtalks/content/en/I created an AI Bot of my Fallen Best Friend. Have I gone mad.md

 ## A Fallen Friend

 My fellow best friend Steve Le passed away on October 16, 2024.
 I don't want to go into details of his passing but he was my best friend, someone I knew for 10 years.
 We met playing Xbox during the 2012-2013 era.
 We mostly played games online and called for hours because I moved away to another state.
 We always supported each other's goals and understood each other at a deep level.
 We made great memories going skydiving, shooting, playing videogames, and hanging out with our crew.
 His passing was so sudden and tragic.
 I desired to honor his memory in any way I knew how.
-Thus I created the Steve AI Discord Bot
+Thus I created the Steve AI Discord Bot.

 ## Discord Bot